 Intermediate

-Now at the stage where learner-geared materials are starting to be in short supply, you’re likely itching to move onto the sea of those made for natives.
+Now, at the stage where learner-geared materials are starting to be in short supply, you’re likely itching to move onto the sea of media made for natives.
 Most native media may still feel somewhat incomprehensible at this stage, but there’s easier content that you can definitely begin diving into.

 Resources